AbhishekVel/PersonalGroupChatBot/README.md

 # PersonalGroupChatBot

 How to run:
-* Create a .env file in the root directory with EMAIL, PASSWORD, and any other additional credentials for features
+* Create a .env file in the root directory with EMAIL, PASSWORD, BOT_NAME and any other additional credentials for features
 * npm install
 * npm start